renatoathaydes/Grasmin/README.md

 If you don't use Maven and Gradle, just do `gradlew jar` to create a jar in the `build/libs` folder.

+The Jasmin Jar can be found on [SourceForge](https://sourceforge.net/projects/jasmin/files/).

 ### Annotating classes

 When you annotate a class with `@JasminCode`, everything